julambl75/asg-summarisation/Code/approach.md

 In order to keep track of what information the original text contains, we can define the 4-ary predicate `action`, which respectively takes a subject, verb and object.
 There also exists a more specific 5-ary predicate with the same name, which simply takes an adjective as an additional parameter.
 This is then used in a constraint, which restricts the subparts of a given sentence to match the information passed via `action`.
 For example, with the single predicate `action(mary,eat,apple,past)`, a sentence is restricted to say that Mary ate one or more apples.

-At the moment the grammar supports four different sentence structures:
+At the moment the grammar supports five different sentence structures:
 - subject-verb-object
+- subject-verb-object-object
 - subject-verb-adverb
+- subject-verb-adjective
 - subject-verb-adjective-object

 ## Sentence Group Level